Welcome to BestHomesBC.com - find the BEST home for you

 Buying Canadian dollars for your emigration or property purchase, international mortgage or pension transfer.

-For anyone planning a property purchase or emigration to Canada, watching the exchange rate will become a habit.
-The last year has seen a great deal of Canadian dollar (CAD) strength.
-Several factors, including a strong economy and high commodity prices, have driven up the price of the CAD.
+Several factors, including a broadly weaker USD and rising commodity prices, have driven up the price of the CAD in the second half of the year.
 What does this mean for you?
 It means you should be careful not to be caught napping and consequently risk your future wealth!

-For example, if you committed to buy a $400,000 CAD apartment near Vancouver in the beginning of September, 2010, it would have cost you $374,076 US dollars (USD) at a September 1st exchange rate of 1.0693.
-Over the next five months, the CAD strengthened almost 8%, meaning that same property would have cost $406,463 USD on January 18th, 2011 at an exchange rate of 0.9841 - an increase of more than $32,000 US dollars!
+For example, if you committed to buy a $400,000 CAD apartment near Vancouver in the beginning of June 2012, it would have cost you $383,950 US dollars (USD) at a June 1st exchange rate of 1.0418.
+Over the next four months, the CAD strengthened almost 7%, meaning that the same property would have cost $412,626 USD on September 14th 2012 at an exchange rate of 0.9694 - an increase of more than $28,000 US dollars!
 Don’t let this happen to you.

 Fear not, help is at hand!